How to Analyze Your Facebook Ad Results

 - Clicks: The total number of clicks that your ad set received

-- Click-Through Rate: The number of times your ad was clicked on divided by the number of times it was shown to users
+- Click-through rate: The number of times your ad was clicked on divided by the number of times it was shown to users

 By clicking into one of your ad sets, you can view the individual ads tied to that ad set.
 The metrics you want to look at are similar to the above.

-You should also be aware of the Relevance Score of individual ads.: Facebook rates your ad from 1 to 10 based on how well your target audience is responding to your ad.
+You should also be aware of the relevance score of individual ads.
+Facebook rates your ad from 1 to 10 based on how well your target audience is responding to your ad.
 If you don’t have a score shown, it may be because your ad hasn’t received enough impressions for Facebook to estimate your score.

-You’ll find that ads with higher Relevance Scores perform best.
+You’ll find that ads with higher relevance scores perform best.

-Troubleshooting Red Flags that Hurt Your Facebook Ad Performance
+Troubleshooting Red Flags That Hurt Your Facebook Ad Performance

 Now that you know how to calculate ROI from your Facebook campaigns and what to look at when reviewing your campaign, ad set, and ad performance, let’s take a look at some of the red flags you might come across and solutions for fixing them:

-Low number of impressions: If your ads aren’t being shown to many people, this is likely because your targeting is too narrow.
+You're seeing a low number of impressions: If your ads aren’t being shown to many people, this is likely because your targeting is too narrow.
 Targeting is done at the ad-set level, so hop over to edit the audience targeting in the ad set that this ad is tied to.
 You can view the estimated reach and audience size.

 A second reason may be because your ads aren’t set up to run very often.
 You can check the schedule set for an ad at the ad-set level and update to include more days and times.